swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 ## Detailed Solution

-### Dependencies

-One of the design objective of the Swift AWS Lambda Runtime is to minimize its dependencies on other libraries.
-We will strive to keep the dependencies of the plugins to a minimum.
+The proposed solution consists of three new plugins: `lambda-init`, `lambda-build`, and `lambda-deploy`.
+These plugins will assist developers in creating, building, packaging, and deploying Lambda functions.

 ### Create a New Project (lambda-init)

 The `lambda-init` plugin will assist developers in creating a new Lambda project from scratch.
 The plugin will scaffold the project code.
-It will create a ready-to-deploy `main.swift` file containing a simple Lambda function.
+It will create a ready-to-build `main.swift` file containing a simple Lambda function.
 The plugin will allow users to choose from a selection of basic templates, such as a simple "Hello World" Lambda function or a function invoked by a URL.

-The plugin cannot be invoked without the required dependencies installed in `Package.swift`.
+The plugin cannot be invoked without the required dependency on `swift-aws-lambda-runtime` project being configured in `Package.swift`.
 The process of creating a new project will consist of three steps and four commands, all executable from the command line:

 ```bash
 # Step 1: Create a new Swift executable package